International Students Health Services

 No, you do not need extra insurance to travel outside of the country.
 Your guard.me policy includes emergency travel coverage up to 30 days worldwide.

-The excursion program provides short-term travel up to 30 days worldwide, and 15 days to the USA.
+The excursion program provides short-term travel up to 30 days worldwide and 15 days to the USA.

-Please note, neither of these programs cover you while you are in your home country.
+Note: neither of these programs cover you while you are in your home country.

 Contact Us